packages

 Synonyms

-We can match names against up to 118 data sources including GBIF, Catalogue of Life, World Register of Marine Species using gnr_resolve()
+We can match names against up to 118 data sources including GBIF, Catalogue of Life, World Register of Marine Species using gnr_resolve() and return one or more names scored by how well-matched they are to these sources.

 Let’s search for any synonyms of Litoria caerulea as an example.